Synine/sycontainer/README.md

 ## Installation

+### For Fedora Distributions (through COPR)

+Fedora-specific builds exist, and are maintained in [Fedora COPR](https://copr.fedorainfracloud.org/coprs/gauthamkrishna9991/sycontainer/)

+To install it:
+1. Enable the Fedora COPR Repository:

+    ```bash
+    sudo dnf copr enable gauthamkrishna9991/sycontainer

+    ```

+2. Install `sycontainer` using the following commmand

+    ```bash
+    sudo dnf install sycontainer -y
+    ```

+For Other Distributions

 Make sure to install [`GCC`](https://gcc.gnu.org/), [`Meson`](https://mesonbuild.com/) and [`Ninja`](https://ninja-build.org/) on your system **before starting**.

 ### Ubuntu and other Debian-based Distributions